-Koi fish (pronounced coy fish) are a common symbol in both Chinese culture and feng shui, depicted on artwork, clothing, tattoos, and even with live fish used in landscape design.
-By knowing koi's long history, you can more easily understand why people revere this beautiful fish so deeply.
+Koi fish symbolism (pronounced coy fish) is common in both Chinese culture and feng shui, depicted on artwork, clothing, tattoos, and even with live fish used in landscape design.
+By knowing the koi meaning and long history, you can more easily understand why people revere this beautiful fish so deeply.

 What Is a Koi Fish?